Dragon Hunters: Broadcast

 The program was featured in the United States on Cartoon Network for a few weeks around January 2006, but, after having its time slot moved, vanished from the line-up.
 It returned in September 2006, only to disappear again in October 2006.
 Up until June 2007, it was available for viewing on Cartoon Network Video.
-In 2011, it was airing in the U.S. on Starz Kids & Family; all 52 episodes were available for purchase and streaming on Amazon Video via Starz, broken down into six 'seasons'; 6eps, 10eps + 10eps of season 1 and 6eps, 10eps + 10eps of season 2, respectively.
+In 2011, it was airing in the U.S. on Starz Kids & Family; all 52 episodes were available for purchase and streaming on Amazon Video via Starz, broken down into six "seasons"; 6 episodes, 10 episodes, 10 episodes, 6 episodes, 10 episodes and 10 episodes, respectively.
 50 of the 52 episodes were available in English on Netflix through their partnership with Starz though the episodes were released out of order.

+It has also aired in the United Kingdom and other European countries on Cartoon Network alongside France 3 (France), RTL-TVI (Belgium), Super RTL (Germany) and others.

 A second season of 26 episodes began airing in France in August 2007.
 International releases of both seasons have occurred in over 70 countries.
 A fanbase was formed in Arabic speaking countries, due to being broadcast on MBC 3.
 In October 2017, the series premiered in Bangladesh on Duronto TV, dubbed in Bengali.